 - Healthy blood pressure, cholesterol, and liver function

 I took all of these claims from the book Goji: The Himalayan Health Secret by Dr. Earl Mindell.
-Dr. Mindell also made the egregious claim that goji berries could cure cancer.
-This went so far that Dr. Mindell’s company, FreeLife International, was sued for misleading marketing.
-(7)
+Dr. Mindell also claimed that goji berries could cure cancer.

-Just like spirulina and chlorella, the claims are not supported by scientific literature.
-It got so bad with goji berries that the FDA had to step in and stop two companies from promoting goji as a natural cancer cure.
-(8)
+Just like spirulina and chlorella, these claims are not scientifically supported.
+The marketing hype got so bad with goji berries that the FDA had to step in and stop two companies from promoting goji as a natural cancer cure.

-Goji berries are touted to be grown high in the Himalaya mountains of Nepal and Tibet.
-Here, Buddhist monks consume these berries and experience incredible health.
-All because of the goji berry.
+Goji berries are said to be grown high in the Himalaya mountains of Nepal and Tibet.

 Goji berries do contain a great deal of dietary fiber.
 And plenty of vitamins and minerals.
 Gram for gram, goji berries have more nutrients in them than a blueberry or raspberry.
 But certainly not enough to make a radical change in your health!

-Superfoods are not a necessity.
-You can live a long, happy, and – hopefully – cancer-free life without ever eating superfoods.
+Superfoods are unnecessary.
+You can live a long, happy, and – hopefully – cancer-free life without ever eating them.

-More important than consuming superfoods is avoiding or limiting your consumption of super-bad foods.
-Super-bad foods are those that come in a bag or box.
-Super-bad foods are foods that don’t rot.
+More important than consuming Superfoods is avoiding super bad foods.
+Superbad foods are the ones that come in a bag or box and don’t rot.
 You’ll find them down the middle aisles of your local grocery store.

-If you forget about superfoods altogether and focus on avoiding processed and packaged foods, you’d radically transform your health for the better.
-You’d increase the number of antioxidants, polyphenols, vitamins, and minerals consumed.
-This will have a profoundly positive impact on your health!
+Forget about Superfoods altogether and focus on avoiding processed and packaged foods.
+You will increase the number of antioxidants, polyphenols, vitamins, and minerals consumed.
+This will have a hugely positive impact on your health!
 Way more so than eating a handful of goji or acai berries ever will.

-If you take nothing else away from this post, let it be to avoid the super-bad foods.
+If you take nothing else away from this lesson, let it be to avoid the super bad foods.
 Do this one thing and you’ll improve your health.
-All without ever purchasing a superfood!
+All without ever purchasing a Superfood!